mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [May 19, 2026]
+# Today's Tutorial [May 20, 2026]
-## Lesson 189: Pico Hacking Course (Part 6 - Debugging char)
+## Lesson 190: Pico Hacking Course (Part 7 - Hacking char)
-In this lesson we will discuss debugging the char data type.
+In this lesson we will discuss hacking the char data type.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.